swiss/e-collecting-hackathon-team12/README.md

 # TODO
+- Improve UI of the auditing decryption panel
 - Grouping features between communes to allow single management for multiples communes
 - Improve the graphs to allow zoom and move
 - now that filters are saved add button to reset filters to avoid un-intuitive behavior